Hibbertia

 Hibbertia, commonly known as guinea flowers, is a genus of flowering plants in the family Dilleniaceae.
-They are usually shrubs with simple leaves and usually yellow flowers with five sepals and five petals.
+They are usually shrubs with simple leaves and flowers with five sepals and five petals that are usually yellow, but also sometimes orange, red, pink and white.
 There are about 400 species, most of which occur in Australia but a few species occur in New Guinea, New Caledonia, Fiji and Madagascar.

 Description

 Plants in the genus Hibbertia are usually shrubs, rarely climbers, and often form mats.
 Their leaves are usually arranged alternately along the stems, usually sessile, clustered on short side-branches, and have smooth, rarely toothed or lobed edges.
 The flowers are usually arranged singly in leaf axils or on the ends of stems and have five sepals, two "outer" sepals slightly overlapping the three "inner" ones.
 There are five yellow, rarely orange, petals and the stamens are usually arranged in three to five groups, sometimes on only one side of the carpels.
 There are between two and five carpels, usually free from each other, each containing up to six ovules and with a style on the top.
 The fruit is a follicle containing seeds, usually with an aril.